 - B. It is often said that knowledge is the key to power, and I cannot disagree with this.

 - C. On the one hand, I would experience lots of different cultures.

-- D. Unfortunately, another point is that if I spent a year traveling I would need a lot of money.
+- D. Unfortunately, another point is that if I spent a year travelling I would need a lot of money.

 - E. And I'm not alone in this opinion.
 Many consider a sound career and a good salary to be an important goal.

-- F. However, it could be argued that I would also meet lots of interesting people while I was traveling.
+- F. However, it could be argued that I would also meet lots of interesting people while I was travelling.

 - G. Secondly, if I go straight to university, I'll learn so many things that will help me in my future life.

 - H. First of all, there are so many benefits of going straight to university.

 - I. But I believe that it would be easy to make a bit while I was travelling, giving English lessons or working in hotels and shops.